New laser technology stirs nuclear bomb proliferation fears

 Laser enrichment could produce half the refined uranium the United States needs each year for its nuclear reactors, according to the U.S. Energy Information Administration.

-General Electric plans to build the first plant on its campus in North Carolina, but it said a “commercialisation decision”, based on several factors, must still be made.
+General Electric plans to build the first plant on its campus in North Carolina, but it said a “commercialization decision”, based on several factors, must still be made.

 It would use lasers conceived by Australia-based Silex Systems Ltd and developed by experts of GLE, the GE-Hitachi partnership in which Cameco Corp., the world’s largest uranium producer, also holds a 24 percent stake.